Support City & Regional Planning

 Bruce Baracco has been directly involved in land use and environmental planning in the San Francisco Bay Area, the San Joaquin Valley, and the Central Sierra Region for the past 43 years.
 During that time, he has worked for a variety of small cities, suburban and rural counties, three Local Agency Formation Commissions, and private clients.
 Since 2007, Bruce has been the Principal Planner of Baracco and Associates as a planning, environmental, and LAFCo consultant.

 Bruce is acknowledged for his depth of knowledge related to Local Agency Formation Commission (LAFCo) matters, including annexations, reorganizations, district formations, municipal service reviews, and sphere of influence studies.
 He has served as Executive Officer for Amador, Mendocino, and San Joaquin LAFCos, and served as Executive Officer for the California Association of LAFCos (CALAFCO).
 He was honored as the CALAFCO Professional of the Year in 2005.

 Bruce has been a member of the American Planning Association since 1972, and an AICP member since 1996.
 In 2015, he was inducted into the Planning Emeritus Network (PEN).
 He has been active in the Sacramento Valley Section of APA, serving on the Board of Directors for 17 years.
 In 2017, he was honored as a recipient of the Sacramento Valley Section of APA Section Legacy Award in 2017.

 Bruce graduated with a Bachelor of Science degree from the Cal Poly City and Regional Planning Department as a member of the first graduating class in 1970.

-Geoff is Principal + President of M-Group, a 35-person city planning firm in Mountain View, California.
 Geoff has over 25 years of professional public and private experience working with a variety of architectural, planning, development firms and public agencies.
-This included 10 years of public sector experience with Bay Area planning and redevelopment agencies prior to the formation of M-Group.
-His work includes downtown revitalization, major commercial, mixed-use, transit oriented projects and updates of General Plans, Housing Elements and Zoning Codes.
+Prior to the formation of M-Group in 2006, this included 10 years of public sector experience with Bay Area planning and redevelopment agencies.
+Through M-Group, Geoff has engaged with over two-thirds of the jurisdictions in the Bay Area.
+His work includes downtown revitalization, major commercial, mixed-use, transit oriented projects, as well as updates of General Plans, Specific Plan and Housing Elements and Zoning Codes.